Brosgall Legal

 Form 10 (Certificate of Identity)

 For Authentication and Legalization, the Society of Notaries of B.C. require regular Notaries to prepare a Form 10 (International Certificate of Identity).
 The Notary prepares the Certificate of Identity, attaches any required documents, and sends the package to the Society of Notaries.
 The Society of Notaries authenticates the Notary's signature.
-The completed Form 10 and the attached documents are then forwarded to the appropriate provincial agency for further authentication, and then to the foreign Consulate in Vancouver for legalization.

 Free Act and Deed